Hazymm9012/PhotoBooth-Project/README.md

   - A full admin interface.
 Currently, the admin interface only allows downloading the image via the 6-digit code for printing purpose.
   - A full integrated printing system with printing interface.
   - Automated tests to cover payment system and image pipelines.
+  - Automated tasks to remove all photos taken within 24-hours for security and privacy of the customers.

 ---
 ## Contact